The MA in Performance Design provides specialist vocational training preparing you for a career in designing for the stage and screen.

 Further information about our teaching staff is also available by visiting our staff profiles.

 Please note: the named teaching team is correct at the time of writing but may be subject to change.

 Duration: One Year (full-time)

-International students (non UK/EU) tuition fees for the three term MA Performance Design course starting in September 2020 will be £24,000 for the whole of the course.
+International students (non UK) tuition fees for the three term MA Performance Design course starting in September 2020 will be £24,000 for the whole of the course.